DNPLab/DNPLab/docs/source/install.rst

      - Version 5.15

+.. _installing:

 Installing with pip
 ===================
 dnpLab can be installed using pip.
-In a terminal simply typ the following command:
+In a terminal simply type the following command:

 .. code-block:: bash